mrluaf/wordpress-theme-structure/readme.md

 Hit the ground running the next time you hand code a WordPress theme using my WordPress Theme Structure.
 This is a very minimal theme skeleton that includes all the things I tend to use in most themes.
 This theme structure allows me to move through the repetitive bits more quickly, so I can jump into building out the custom parts of the theme.

+## Update News

+04-28-2021: I'll be releasing a fairly major update for this theme skeleton as soon as possible.

 ## Includes

 * **404.php** with a basic not found message